m3data/collective-futurecrafting/pages/craft/protocol.md

 {% capture parallax_content %}
 <h2>Contribute to co-creation</h2>
 <p>
-  If this excites you and you'd like to contribute to the emergence of a living infrastructure that can support the emergence of a planetary-scale regenerative civilization.
+  If this excites you and you'd like to contribute to the emergence of a living infrastructure that can support the emergence of a planetary-scale regenerative civilisation.
 Reach out to us and let's craft together.
 </p>
 <a href='{{ '/get-involved#contact' | relative_url }}' class='button button--primary'>Contact us →</a>
 {% endcapture %}